James Mathes

 James Robert Mathes was the fourth bishop of the Episcopal Diocese of San Diego.
 After studies at Sewanee: The University of the South and Virginia Theological Seminary, Mathes was ordained to the diaconate in 1991 and to the priesthood in 1992.
-He was consecrated on March 5, 2005, by Gary Richard Lillibridge, Richard Sui On Chang and his predecessors, Robert M. Wolterstorff and Gethin Benwil Hughes.
+He was consecrated on March 5, 2005, by William Dailey Persell, Richard Sui On Chang and his predecessors, Robert M. Wolterstorff and Gethin Benwil Hughes.
 He resigned effective July 1, 2017.